 An updated Cairns waterfall guide to Barron Falls near Kuranda.
 Includes everything you need to know to visit the Barron Falls lookout to see one of the largest waterfalls in Far North Queensland!

 Barron Falls (indigenous name: Din Din) is one of the largest waterfalls near Cairns, with close to 250 meters of cascading water forcing its way down the deep Barron Gorge.

 You might have seen photos of Barron Falls with almost Niagra Falls-like force.
 However, this only occurs for a short period after heavy rainfall in the wet season.
 I’ve visited Barron Falls countless times and have photographed it in its various stages of flow, and I’ll include photos from several trips below.

-Still, it’s an impressive waterfall with a very scenic short hike to the viewpoints.
-If you know where to go, you can also walk down to some swimming spots.
+Still, it’s an impressive waterfall with a very scenic short hike to the viewpoints and definitely worth the trip, no matter the weather.
 In this guide, I hope to answer all your questions about Barron Falls, including how to get here from Cairns, what to expect, and how to make the most of your trip!